elaysason/Deep-Learning/README.md

 3. Now the folder is in your files on colab. simpily download the nootbook as showed
 <img src="https://i.imgur.com/yl4jdKr.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width=30% height=30% />
+### Running Instructions
+After donwloading the file on colab.
+Press on file -> open nootbook -> Upload and then drop to downloaded file.

+Now you can run the whole nootbok or specfic cells.

 ## Footnote:
 The paramters which wasn't comppared in Exerice 1 was determinted from the baseline case which was given.